apache/flink/docs/dev/table/sql.md

 Supported Syntax
 ----------------

 Flink parses SQL using [Apache Calcite](https://calcite.apache.org/docs/reference.html).
-Flink supports the standard ANSI SQL but it provides no supports for DML and DDL.
+Flink supports standard ANSI SQL, but it provides no supports for DML and DDL.
 The following BNF-grammar describes the supported SQL features:

 ```